 I try to limit the goat herd to 30 animals going into the winter and I have set my adult pig limit at six.
 In the spring and summer months, we have a brief population explosion with many beautiful kids and piglets joining the family.
-We have been blessed to find wonderful new homes for about 45 goats annually and I sold over 40 piglets in 2017.
-In addition to the 30-ish Nigerians, our KuneKune pig count is currently at six (plus 3-4 litters of piglets in the summer).
-We are also home to four Babydoll Southdown sheep, 14 alpacas, five llamas, three livestock guardian dogs/puppy, eight barnyard chickens, 20 tiny Serama chickens/chicks, six Silkie chickens, two breeds of rabbits (7 total right now), 18 Muscovy ducks, five barn cats, and a special Pomeranian-type dog.
+We have been blessed to find wonderful new homes for about 45 goats annually and I sell about that same number of piglets.
+In addition to the 30-ish Nigerians, our KuneKune pig count is currently at ten (plus 3-4 litters of piglets in the summer).
+We are also home to seven Shetland sheep plus lots of lambs, 16 alpacas, a llama, five livestock guardian dogs/puppy, a dozen barnyard chickens, 20 tiny Serama chickens/chicks, two breeds of rabbits (10 total right now), 18 Muscovy ducks, two turkeys, five barn cats, four over sized Pomeranians and Shantelle’s horse and Blue Heeler dog.
 Wow, what a list!